Vickie’s Gifts, Roscoe, TX

 A holiday season like no other

-The coronavirus pandemic is upending the way U.S. consumers shop and the holidays will be no exception as major retailers and shippers roll out their earliest-ever shopping season.
+The coronavirus pandemic is upending the way consumers shop and the holidays are no exception.
+Here are a few takeaways from recent reports:

-[Big box retailers] have moved winter holiday promotions up to as early as October.
-Walmart is announcing store closures on Thanksgiving and plans to bypass the midnight Black Friday door-buster sales that traditionally mark the start of the holiday season but are incompatible with the pandemic’s social distancing recommendations.
+[Big box retailers] have moved winter holiday promotions up as early as October.
+Walmart is announcing store closures on Thanksgiving and forgo Black Friday.

-Kohl’s Chief Executive Michelle Gass said on Tuesday that “a holiday season like no other” means emphasizing comfortable apparel, home essentials and kids’ toys, all categories that have performed well as shoppers largely opt to remain at home.
+This is “a holiday season like no other” emphasizing comfortable apparel, home essentials and kids’ toys, all categories that have performed well as shoppers largely opt to remain at home, per Kohl’s Chief Executive.

-One supplier to a big box retailer told Reuters that the chain is bracing for a 30% decline in holiday spending this year, though the National Retail Federation (NRF) trade group has yet to release its holiday forecast.
+Retailers are struggling to keep shelves stocked while at the same time avoiding too much unsold merchandise.
+Retailers are avoiding customer’s holiday fatigue by starting promotions early – in some cases before Halloween.
+Some retailers are bracing for a 30% decline in holiday spending this year, though the National Retail Federation (NRF) trade group has yet to release its holiday forecast.

 Q. Holiday gourmet food line?